problame/documentation/opinionated.rst

 Why there is no mobile application?
 -----------------------------------

 Using the web UI on your smartphone is not so bad.
+The stylesheet is responsive and you can even swipe entries.

-- Developing a native mobile application takes a lot of time.
+- Developing a native mobile application takes a lot of work.
+- You must know pretty well iOS/Android specific SDKs, languages and frameworks, which is not the case of every body.
+- You must develop your application twice, one for Android and another one for iOS, unless you use some kind of hackish toolkit like React Native or similar.
+- You have to pay a fee to publish your app on the store even if your app doesn't make any money.
 - Big corporations control everything that's happening on their respective store, it's a closed ecosystem.
-- The web is the universal platform and also your app store.
+- The web is the universal platform and could be also your app store.
-- Miniflux uses a responsive stylesheet and works pretty well on a smartphone.